hadieht/Kubernetes-Monitoring-Prometheus-Grafana/README.md

 * preconfigured Grafana dashboards
 * easy to setup; usually less than a minute to deploy a complete monitoring solution for Kubernetes
 * support for Kubernetes  v1.7.x
+* email when disaster occurred (with AlertManager)
+* Contain Pre-Defined Dashboard for Grafana for monitoring Kubernetes

 ## Prerequisites